 Study 2: Evaluate habitat use (backwater, side channel, tributary, and main channel) of Shortnose Gar in response to season, discharge, and other abiotic factors in the Lower Illinois River.

 In 2018, we initiated a field study in the lower Illinois River near Beardstown to examine movement and habitat use of Shortnose Gar.
 Gar were affixed with acoustic transmitters following methods used in our sham surgery study and stationary receivers were deployed in backwaters (Lilly Lake, Muscooten Bay, Treadway Lake), tributaries (La Moine River and Sangamon River), side channels, and the main channel of the Illinois River to record fish movements.
-These data will provide us with valuable information about the range of individuals, their seasonal movement patterns, and habitat use.
-This study is ongoing and will continue into 2020.
+These data will provide us with valuable information about the range of individuals, their seasonal movement patters, and habitat use.
+This study is ongoing and will continue through 2020.